 What happened when I tried baking soda for hair

-Bottom line: When it comes to scalp care, there’s more research to support baking soda as a risk and irritant than there is to support its benefits.
-And while I didn’t notice any particularly alarming issues arise, I think I’ll stick to the well-researched, science-backed formulas and products from now on.
+We hate to be the bearer of bad news, but when it comes to scalp care, there’s more research to support baking soda as a risk and irritant than there is to support its benefits.
+And while I didn’t notice any particularly alarming issues arise, I think I’ll stick to the well-researched, science-backed formulas and products from now on—and you should, too.

 Loading More Posts...